 With a few exceptions, when a door is part of a means of egress from one of these types of buildings AND the area exceeds the set occupant load, the door can only have a lock or latch if it is panic hardware.

 Yes, panic bars are required by building and fire codes for emergency exits.
 Most commercial buildings need at least two exit doors equipped with panic hardware within the designated exit route to comply with safety regulations.

 What Types of Locks Can be Utilized with Panic Hardware?

 Panic Hardware can be used with both fail-safe and fail-secure locks.
 Crossbars and touchpad style hardware can work with a wide range of lock types, including automatic locks, electrified locks, and traditional mortise locks.
 With electromagnetic locks, instead of operating mechanically as it would with other types of locks, the panic device is connected to a switch or sensor which releases the latch or lock.

 Delayed egress and controlled egress locks work a bit differently.
 When someone presses on a panic bar with a delayed egress lock, an alarm immediately sounds.
 Then, the lock releases automatically after a short delay, usually 15 seconds.
 These types of locks are often used to prevent theft while maintaining life safety standards.
 Similarly, when someone presses on a panic bar with a controlled egress lock, an alarm immediately sounds.
 Then, the door must be unlocked by personnel.
 These types of locks are often used in a healthcare setting, to safeguard sensitive patients who require assistance to exit.

-Considering the Types of Emergency Exit Bars Available
+What Types of Emergency Exit Bars Are Available?

 You have likely seen the traditional horizontal emergency exit panels in just about every place you visit, and they are by far the most popular choice for business owners.
 However, there are three other types of emergency exit bars available: vertical rod panic bars, concealed vertical rod panic bars, and panic bar levers.